zhangnuodi/cv/README.md

 #### Academic Activity, 2016.7
 <ul>
-<li>Published "The Development and Feasibility of the Flipped Classroom in the English Language Teaching", and was awarded with “Excellent Paper Award” on The 12th Academic Forum of Postgraduates in BUPT.
+<li>Published "The Development and Feasibility of the Flipped Classroom in the English Language Teaching", and was awarded with “Excellent Paper Award” on the 12th Academic Forum of Postgraduates in BUPT.
 The paper reviews the previous researches related to FCR and concentrates on four important aspects: its origin, development, definition and effects in the English Teaching classroom.</li>
 </ul>
 <br />